 Aim

-To represent the views of the NHDG on UK green skills in the home decarbonisation and retrofit sector and work with the Government to increase support for the retrofit supply chain to ensure the sector is fit for the future.
+To represent the views of the NHDG on skills development in the home decarbonisation sector, and work with the Government to increase support for the retrofit supply chain to ensure the sector is fit for the future.

 Chairperson: Joe Kelly, Baxter Kelly

-The policy working group is a platform to
+The Green Skills Working Group is a platform to

 transform discussion into action

-With support from DESNZ, the NHDG and its members are working collaboratively to realise the Government’s decarbonisation targets and improve the quality of housing across the UK as we move towards Net Zero.
-The goal of the WG is to identify the barriers delaying us progressing decarbonisation targets in housing and using our experience and knowledge to generate innovative approaches to overcome them.
+With support from DESNZ, the NHDG and its members are working collaboratively to realise the Government’s decarbonisation targets and improve the quality of housing across the UK as we move towards net zero.
+The goal of the working group is to identify the barriers preventing us from achieving our home decarbonisation targets, and to use our knowledge and experience to develop innovative approaches to overcome them.

 Pillar 1